kingjuno/amfoss-task/task-09/README.md

   ![](https://github.com/kingjuno/amfoss-task/blob/main/task-09/Screenshot_2020-10-26%20Telegram%20Web.png)

+  Notes:
-  Note 1: This was little hard but intresting...
+  1: This was little hard but intresting...
   2: Was good if you recommended not to try this on your friend...Cause you may be boiled in some super exciting words... :smile: